 The cute falls and river here empty into Lake Superior like so many sites along the South Shore: sandy beach, smooth stones, jumbles of fallen half-drowned trees.
-Depth off shore reaches thirty feet with a sand lake floor that quickly turns to a rock shelf plunging 200 feet straight down.
+Depth off shore reaches thirty feet with a sand floor, on the edge of a rock shelf plunging 200 feet.

 Statement of first responder on presumed drowning death of Matthew Bruin, 19: “This is not the first drowning victim of the Presque Isle River.
 It’s important to remember while splashing around in this shallow area by the mouth, that the seabed quickly descends to a couple hundred feet.
-The warm river water flows over top of the colder lake water, making a conveyor belt to the deep.
-As the river water cools and sinks, it pulls people down.
+The warm river water flows over top of the colder lake water, but it’s a conveyor belt to the deep.
+As the river water cools it sinks, pulling people down.
 Sadly I think the victim’s body will never be recovered.
-People say, ‘It’s the Presque Isle monster’ or ‘it’s a sea serpent,’ but it is the lake itself, an impersonal force of nature that does not care if we live or die.”
+People say, ‘It’s the Presque Isle monster’ or ‘it’s a sea serpent’, but it is the lake itself, a force of nature that does not care if we live or die.”

 Mouth of the Duluth Ship Canal, Aug.
 22, 2005

 “The canal is an industrial-sized structure like diving by a monument of a sunken continent.
 Thick sheets of iron in interlocking corrugations, driven into the sand by piledrivers and capped with concrete.
-The walls of the canal jam out into Lake Superior as if engineered by and for a race of giants.
+The walls of the canal jam into Lake Superior as if engineered by giants.

-“In addition to the clicking sound of our guide line reels unwinding, I heard a thrumming sound, a guttural vibration I associated maybe with an outboard motor sputtering on its way to starting up.
-We had timed our stunt to miss any cargo ship traffic, so it couldn’t have been that.
+“In addition to the clicking sound of our guide line reels unwinding, I heard a thrumming sound, a guttural vibration I associated with an outboard motor sputtering on its way to starting up.
+We had timed our stunt to miss any cargo ship traffic.
 This sound was more like a pick of bone strumming thick tendons.
 It was biological and contained menace.

-“Something heavy and fast bumped against me, at first I thought maybe it was a dead tree being pushed along by the current.
+“Something heavy and fast bumped against me, at first I thought maybe it was a dead tree pushed by the current.
 Whatever it was grabbed my buddy and ran with him.
 I heard his guide reel spinning fast before it silenced.
-Our rebar stake was dislodged, jerked from the lake bottom like a fish yanking the rod from the hands of an angler.
-I realized my skin had been pierced, stabbed leaving a searing puncture wound.
+Our stake was dislodged, jerked from the lake bottom like a rod from the hands of an angler.
+My skin had been pierced, stabbed leaving a searing puncture wound.
 We had cast ourselves into the stream like bait.
 Fuck I miss you man, I feel terrible.
 [Cries.]”

 From the autopsy report on patient Todd Ely: “Patient died in an intense pain that defied analgesic regimens.
 The undocumented nerve venom displayed lytic, hemolytic and edematous activities.
 Patient developed erythema, hypertension, and tachycardia.
 Symptoms included swelling and vomiting.”